Grufoony/TrafficFlowDynamicsModel/README.md

 This work aims to verify the validity of a simplified model designed for highlight the typical behaviors of a traffic system, in particular congestions that are created on the road network.
 This model is implemented by the C ++ **Traffic Flow Dynamics Model** library.
-For the analisys, the study uses Macroscopic Fundamental Diagrams, particular diagrams that relate the main observables of a road network such as velocity, density and flow.
+For the analysis, the study uses Macroscopic Fundamental Diagrams, particular diagrams that relate the main observable of a road network such as velocity, density and flow.
 By varying the load introduced into the road network it is possible to study the system in different regimes: constant load, peaked load and periodic load.
 Through these studies, different properties typical of each regimen emerged and, for some